biolink/biolink-model/docs/affects_synthesis_of.md

----
-parent: Slots
-title: biolink:affects_synthesis_of
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: affects_synthesis_of
+# Type: affects synthesis of

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between two molecular entities where the action or effect of one impacts the rate of chemical synthesis of the other

 URI: [biolink:affects_synthesis_of](https://w3id.org/biolink/vocab/affects_synthesis_of)

 ## Domain and Range